 - Programming (C, Matlab, Simulink and, above all, Python and PHP).

-- Databases (and most experience in MySQL).
+- Databases (mostly MySQL).

 - Circuit board (PCB) design and electronics in general

 - Prototype design

 - Sensors, signal processing, filtering and data collection